adamsk34/Doctor-Bot/README.md

 # Doctor-Bot

-This was an academic project.
+This was an academic project, it was made for COMP 3190, Introduction to Artificial Intelligence.

 Written in prolog.
 This bot has a list of people in its knowledge-base and a list of their symptoms.
 From the command line you can call the functions diagnose() and test()